William J. Ihlenfeld II

 William Joseph Ihlenfeld II (born May 5, 1972) is an American attorney and politician from West Virginia.
 He is a Democrat.
-He has served as the United States Attorney for the Northern District of West Virginia since 2021.
+He had served as the United States Attorney for the Northern District of West Virginia.
 He previously served in the same capacity under Barack Obama.
 He was a state senator in the West Virginia Senate for the 1st district from 2018 to 2021.

 Education

-Inlenfeld received his Bachelor of Science from the Ohio University and his Juris Doctor from West Virginia University College of Law.
+Ihlenfeld received his Bachelor of Science from the Ohio University and his Juris Doctor from West Virginia University College of Law.

 Career

 Ihlenfeld served as an assistant prosecuting attorney for the Brooke County Office of the Prosecuting Attorney from 2007 to 2010 and as an assistant prosecuting attorney and the chief Assistant Prosecutor for the Ohio County Office of the Prosecuting Attorney from 1997 to 2007.

 West Virginia Senate

 In February 2018, he filed paperwork to run as a candidate for the West Virginia Senate.
 Ihlenfeld won uncontested in the primary, and faced State Senator Ryan Ferns in the general election.
 Ihlenfeld and Ferns debated twice throughout the span of their campaigns.
 On November 7, Ihlenfeld defeated Ferns, 53% - 47%.